 Community

-Situated at the centre of the school estate in our beautiful valley, Junior House has the benefit of being self-contained while feeling a part of our wider school community.
-Breakfast is served in House which brings the feeling of a family home and the children love playing games on the House astroturf and enjoying social events in their large garden.
-We also have thousands of acres of beautiful Yorkshire countryside at our disposal for exploration and learning about nature.
-At this age in particular, children need space to grow and develop.
+Situated at the centre of our beautiful grounds, Junior House has the benefit of being self-contained while feeling part of our wider school community.
+The children love playing in their large garden and astroturf and are lucky to have thousands of acres of gorgeous Yorkshire countryside at their disposal for exploration and learning about nature.
+At this age, children need space to grow and develop, and Junior House provides exactly that.

 Junior House is a lively and happy community.
 A dedicated team of staff supports the children’s pastoral needs, nurturing and accompanying each of them on their journey towards the Senior School.